Updated January 2022

 This hidden beauty is tucked away on the edge of Snow Canyon State Park, in a little town called Kayenta.
 It’s about 15 minutes outside of St.George and well worth the drive.

-Not only does this place offer delicious Vegan Cauliflower Tacos for lunch or dinner, but it’s located in what we call Kayenta Art Village.
+Not only does Xetava offer delicious Vegan Cauliflower Tacos for lunch or dinner, but it’s located in what we call Kayenta Art Village.
 A collective handful of local art galleries, studios, and gift shops.
-Grab a specialty coffee and shop for local handcrafted goodies while you wait for your table!
+They also recently opened a Tapas Bar next door as well, that has a handful of vegan tapa and specialty cocktails as well!

 Vegan entrees at Xetava:

-- Vegan Cauliflower Tacos
+• Vegan Cauliflower Tacos

-- All salads can be made vegan upon request.
+• All salads can be made vegan upon request.

-- Veggie Ciabatta (without aioli, pesto, or Havarti)
+• Veggie Ciabatta (without aioli, pesto, or Havarti)

-- Wild Mushroom Burger (without aioli, slaw, or Havarti)
+• Wild Mushroom Burger (without aioli, slaw, or Havarti)

 Appetizers:

-- Hummus Plate
+• Hummus Plate

-- Garlic Mushroom plate (without goat cheese, and ask for GF crackers instead of the non-vegan pita)
+• Garlic Mushroom plate (without goat cheese, and ask for GF crackers instead of the non-vegan pita)

-- Cajun Brussel Sprouts
+• Cajun Brussel Sprouts

-- Olive Tapenade
+• Olive Tapenade

 Twisted Noodle Cafe

-Vegan Mexican Food
+Vegan Hispanic Food

-Tias Artisan Bakery & Restaurant
+Tias Artisan Bakery & Restaurant – Temporarily Closed*

 Oh my gosh, you guys!
 This place is incredible, brand new, and adorable!
 Tias has a delectable, greasy vegan menu that you can actually taste the authenticity in.